SoftwareHeritage/swh-core/docs/config.md

 functionality specific to one or more SWH services.
 The closed set of SWH components can appear in configuration definitions.
 - SWH service: collection of SWH components.
 Correspond roughly to docker services developed by SWH.
-Includes API, worker, journal services.
+Examples include API servers/clients, workers, journal services, etc.

 ## Scope